 Though we’ve been focusing exclusively on the original Nectar and Casper mattresses, they aren’t the only beds these brands sell.
 So, to contextualize our comparison a little bit more, let’s take a peek at some of Nectar and Casper’s other models.

-- The Nectar Lush is a super soft memory foam mattress ideal for anyone who likes a plush feel.
+- The Nectar Premier is a super soft memory foam mattress ideal for anyone who likes a plush feel.

-- I would recommend the Lush for strict side sleepers looking for lots of pressure relief.
+- I would recommend the Premier for strict side sleepers looking for lots of pressure relief.
 It has thicker layers of memory foam than the original Nectar, so it offers even more cushion.

-- The Nectar Lush sleeps cooler than the original Nectar thanks to Phase Change Material in its top layer.
+- The Nectar Premier sleeps cooler than the original Nectar thanks to Phase Change Material in its top layer.

-- For more on this bed, check out my full Nectar Lush mattress review.
+- For more on this bed, check out my full Nectar Premier mattress review.

 - The Casper Hybrid is exactly like the original Casper, but it uses a pocketed coil support system instead of a high-density foam base.

 - Combination sleepers might like the bouncy feel of this hybrid bed.